-The Gold Coast has been my home since the day I was born and it’s indeed the definition of PARADISE!
-(I promise I’m not just saying that because I’m a local 😉).
+The Gold Coast is indeed the definition of PARADISE and I promise I’m not just saying that because I was born here!

-You could easily spend a couple of months on the Gold Coast and not run out of things to do, but most travelers only have a few days up their sleeve to explore.
+You could easily spend a couple of months on the Gold Coast and not run out of things to do, but most travelers only have a few days up their sleeves to explore.

-Furthermore, I have put together the Ultimate 3 Day Gold Coast Itinerary with my recommendations of the best beaches to swim, fun-fuelled activities to try, panoramic viewpoints to see, raging waterfalls to visit and much more!
+Furthermore, I have put together this 3 Days in Gold Coast itinerary with my recommendations of the best beaches to swim, fun-fuelled activities to try, panoramic viewpoints to see, raging waterfalls to visit, and much more!

 DAY 1: (GOLD COAST NORTH)